Dean and Arch T. Allen Distinguished Professor of Law

 - A.B., Classics (summa cum laude, Phi Beta Kappa), Harvard University (1987)

-Martin H. Brinkley '92, a native of Wake County, N.C., is the 14th Dean of the University of North Carolina School of Law.
-He shares with our first dean, James Cameron MacRae (1899-1909), the distinction of being the only lawyer in the school's history to become dean directly from practice.
+A native North Carolinian and first-generation lawyer, Martin H. Brinkley '92 is the 14th Dean of the University of North Carolina School of Law.
+He shares with James Cameron MacRae (Dean, 1899-1909) the distinction of being the only person in the law school's history to become dean directly from practice.
+By appointment of the Provost of the University, he is also one of the law school's two Arch T. Allen Distinguished Professors of Law -- an honor he cherishes because the grandson of the chair's namesake, Arch T. Allen, III '65, was one of his own first mentors in the law.

-During his 22 years at the bar, Dean Brinkley practiced primarily in the fields of corporate law, mergers and acquisitions, antitrust and regulated industry, public finance and charitable organizations law.
-As a partner at Smith, Anderson, Blount, Dorsett, Mitchell & Jernigan, L.L.P., he was lead outside counsel to clients in the manufacturing, distribution, food and beverage, and insurance industries.
+During his 22 years at the bar, Dean Brinkley practiced primarily in the fields of corporate law, mergers and acquisitions, antitrust and regulated industries, public finance and charitable organizations law.
+As a partner at Smith, Anderson, Blount, Dorsett, Mitchell & Jernigan, L.L.P., he was lead counsel to clients in the manufacturing, distribution, food and beverage, and insurance industries.
 He led Smith Anderson’s regulatory and governmental affairs practice and was recognized in Chambers USA: America’s Leading Business Lawyers, Woodward/White’s The Best Lawyers in America, and Who's Who Legal International: M&A and Corporate Governance in the fields of corporate law and governance, mergers and acquisitions, and nonprofit organizations law.

 Dean Brinkley has served on the boards of and acted as pro bono counsel to dozens of nonprofit institutions with charitable, religious, artistic and educational missions.
 He is presently a trustee of the North Carolina Symphony and the North Caroliniana Society.
 He is Vice Chancellor of the Episcopal Diocese of North Carolina and a former Senior Warden, Junior Warden and Vestryman of Christ Church in Raleigh.